 Ultramarine Violet Oil Paint

 Rublev Colours Ultramarine Violet Artist Oil offers a unique violet shade that is very clean and bright and can make whites “whiter.”
-It is semi-transparent to visible light and transparent to Near Infrared (NIR); hence it is a “cool” pigment, but its cool performance highly depends on the substrate and type of paint.
-Ultramarine Violet is a transparent, fine-grained color with high tinting strength.
+It is semi-transparent to visible light and transparent to Near Infrared (NIR); hence, it is a “cool” pigment, but its cool performance highly depends on the substrate and type of paint.
+Ultramarine Violet is a transparent, fine-grained color with medium tinting strength.

 Save When You Bundle Ultramarine Violet with Red Earths

 Rublev Colours Ultramarine Violet is ground in linseed oil without additives to change the effect of the pigment and oil mixture.
 As a result, the paint is long, producing stringy brushmarks due to the hydrophilic nature of ultramarine.

 Ultramarine Violet is a synthetic inorganic pigment composed of a complex silicate of sodium and aluminum with sulfur or sodium aluminum sulfosilicate.
 Ultramarine violet is made using the same process as ultramarine blue but is mixed with ammonium chloride, heated to 200–250° C., and exposed to air for 24–36 hours until the violet color develops.
 Other methods are also used to produce ultramarine violet.

 |A - 3

 |Based on the toxicological review, there are no acute or known chronic health hazards with the anticipated use of this product.
 Always protect yourself against potentially unknown chronic hazards of this and other chemical products by avoiding ingestion, excessive skin contact, and inhalation of spraying mists, sanding dust, and concentrated vapors.
 Contact us for further information or consult the MSDS for more information.